mairead/virti-app/README.md

 I got it working across 2 separate laptops.
 The chat room page doesn't seem to load at all on our ancient ipad.
 I didn't bother debugging what was happening there.
 I made my brother test the remote connection from a separate location.
 The text messaging worked but not the camera feed.
 I am guessing that's because it needs a TURN server to pipe the media stream in the data channel across the network but the text messaging could be passed more easily through STUN?
 I suppose it could also be because it's not actually sending the page in an encrypted way because it doesn't have a certificate?
 I found the https://webrtc.github.io/samples/src/content/peerconnection/trickle-ice/ utility for checking if you've got correct STUN and TURN config

-I've got some dependency errors in React useEffect because I'm using it to initialise a bunch of stuff and I also have a proxy error in the client console which I was ignoring.

 ##  Further work
-The first place I would start on improving the application is refactoring the logic into smaller hooks.
-It's got two separate calls to connect to socket.io (because I was using 2 different examples to make the chat messages and the video messages) so I would implement a single call and then pass that down to the children components using a context provider so they could share the connection.
-I put all the logic into a single component to make it easier to write quickly but if I was putting this into production I would break it down into smaller chunks and write unit tests around my chunks.
-I've only started using Hooks recently and I decided I'd rather spend my time trying to get the interesting RTC stuff to work rather than refactoring React

 If I was going to extend the app to handle multiple users then I would probably want to hold a collection of instantiated peer connections and the session state of users joined to each room in the server.
 In a production scenario you'd probably want to bolt some kind of authentication on to users so I'm assuming you'd have a DB of users already.

 On the client side you'd probably want to expose the number of users connected to a room and their user details like name so I'd send that back to React to hold in client state, either in Redux or using a context provider.